AdobeDocs/experience-manager-learn.en/help/assets/overview.md

 sub-product: assets, dynamic-media
 exl-id: 1d0b0183-25ee-4cb4-82a5-3506e7c1c908
 ---
-# Overview {#overview}
+# AEM Assets Videos and Tutorials {#overview}

-Adobe Experience Manager Assets is a digital asset management tool on AEM Platform that allows users to create, manage and share their digital assets (images, videos, documents and audio clips) in a web-based repository.
+Adobe Experience Manager (AEM) Assets is a digital asset management tool on AEM Platform that allows users to create, manage, and share their digital assets (images, videos, documents, and audio clips) in a web-based repository.
 This user guide contains videos and tutorials on the many features and capabilities of AEM Assets.

 ## What's New